Rokeby Venus

 The Rokeby Venus is the only surviving female nude by Velázquez.
 Nudes were extremely rare in seventeenth-century Spanish art, which was policed actively by members of the Spanish Inquisition.
 Despite this, nudes by foreign artists were keenly collected by the court circle, and this painting was hung in the houses of Spanish courtiers until 1813, when it was brought to England to hang in Rokeby Park, Yorkshire.
 In 1906, the painting was purchased by National Art Collections Fund for the National Gallery, London.
-Although it was attacked and badly damaged in 1914 by the suffragette Mary Richardson, it soon was fully restored and returned to display.
+Although it was attacked and badly damaged in 1914 by Canadian suffragette Mary Richardson, it soon was fully restored and returned to display.
+It was attacked again and its protective glass smashed by Just Stop Oil in 2023.